lguillozl/pokedex/README.md

 # Pokedex #

-This is my Pokedex app
+This is my Pokedex app. /Pictures 1, 2 and 3 are previews of the project.

 ### Instructions
 1.- Create a React App